jss367/blog/_posts/2018-10-10-Software-I-Use.md

 * Promising, definite promising.
 Keep working on it Microsoft!

 [Ubuntu terminal](https://ubuntu.com/tutorials/tutorial-ubuntu-on-windows#1-overview)
 * Still a work in progress.
-(Currently not working for me, but has worked in the past.
-I'll update this once it's fixed and I start using it again.)
+Gets better all the time but still has room for improvement.

 As you can see, I'm strewn across half a dozen terminals in Windows and have found the one on Mac.
 For me, nothing beats iTerm2.